Clarifai/clarifai-ios/README.md

 ## Installation
 ### CocoaPods
-Clarifai api client can be easily installed with cocoapods.
-For more details on setting up cocoapods see [here](https://cocoapods.org).
-To integrate Clarifai into your project, simply add the following to your podfile:
+The Clarifai API client can be easily installed with CocoaPods.
+For more details on setting up CocoaPods, go [here](https://cocoapods.org).
+To integrate Clarifai into your project, simply add the following to your Podfile:

 ```
 pod 'Clarifai'